PayString/rfcs/src/spec/payid-easy-checkout.md

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
-The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is the same as for PayID Easy Checkout Discovery.
+The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is the same as for this protocol.

 ### Step 2: Query PayID Easy Checkout Discovery URL
-Querying the PayID Discovery URL is defined in section 4.1.2 of [PAYID-DISCOVERY][], and is performed in the same way for the PayID Easy Checkout Discovery URL.
+Querying the PayID Discovery URL is defined in section 4.1.2 of [PAYID-DISCOVERY][], and is performed in the same way as this protocol.

 Clients SHOULD implement fallback measures to complete checkout if the PayID Easy Checkout Discovery query fails.

 ### Step 3: Parse PayID Easy Checkout Metadata
-If a wallet supports PayID Easy Checkout, the PayID server MUST respond with a HTTP status code 200 and a JSON payload containing a JSON Resource Descriptor (JRD) containing a link conforming to the [JRD section](#payid-easy-checkout-jrds) of this paper.
+If PayID Easy Checkout is supported, a PayID Discovery server MUST respond with an HTTP status code `200` and a JSON payload containing a JSON Resource Descriptor (JRD) that contains a link conforming to the [JRD section](#payid-easy-checkout-jrds) of this document.

-For example, a PayID server might respond to a PayID Easy Checkout Discovery query with the following payload:
+For example, a PayID server might respond to a PayID Discovery query with the following payload:

      {
         "subject": "payid:alice$wallet.com",